smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **F16=Bypass conversion**: This function key allows all control file changes to be committed but it does not perform the automatic scan and replace function for the Script Steps.
 This option is not recommended in most cases because the actual Script Step content must always match the control file values in order for Script execution to be successful.

 :::caution
 Do NOT change the settings for the Token/variable separator or the Cursor control separators without first learning all about them.
 Please consult with SMA Technologies Support before attempting this change to be sure that Scripts will continue to execute as expected.
-However: LSAM installations upgraded to version 04.00.03 from prior versions are advised to change the Cursor control separator characters to the new LSAM default values of X'A1' and X'79'.
-Please contact SMA Technologies Support for more information.

 ***However***: LSAM installations upgraded to version 04.00.03 from prior versions are advised to change the Cursor control separator characters to the new LSAM default values of X'A1' and X'79'.
 Please contact SMA Technologies Support for more information.
 :::

 ## Operator Replay Script List